-At the establishment of an MCS Connection, two domains that were previously separate are joined into one.
-Conflicts will arise if the same MCS user ids are assigned in both.
+At the establishment of an MCS connection, two domains that were previously separate are joined into one.
+Conflicts will arise if the same MCS user Ids are assigned in both.
 This is resolved by delivering MCS-DETACH-USER indications to selected MCS attachments in the subordinate domain before concluding the MCS Connection.
-Channel and token id conflicts are resolved by delivering MCS-CHANNEL-LEAVE and MCS-CHANNEL-DISBAND indications and MCS-DETACH-USER indications to selected MCS attachments in the subordinate domain before concluding the MCS Connection.
+Channel and token Id conflicts are resolved by delivering MCS-CHANNEL-LEAVE and MCS-CHANNEL-DISBAND indications and MCS-DETACH-USER indications to selected MCS attachments in the subordinate domain before concluding the Selected MCS attachments in the subordinate domain before concluding the MCS connection.